Photographer’s Passport: Claudia Uribe

 Claudia: On one of my trips to Namibia, I photographed the Himba women somewhere on the border between Namibia and Angola, and the following year I returned with the printed photos, hopeful that I’d be able to share the images with them.
 As luck would have it, I ran into two of the same women whilst visiting a Himba temporary settlement (they are nomadic) and was able to hand them their portraits.
 I was honored to see a photo of mine displayed in one of their huts.

-Passport in Photos: What places are on your bucketlist to visit?
+Passport in Photos: What places are on your wish list to visit?

 Claudia: Uyuni Salt Flat in Bolivia, Greenland, Hawaii and Alaska.